coydog/coydog-resume/README.md

 * Conducted research into improving performance of consumer-market routers by offloading DHCP and DNS services onto NetBSD-current/evbarm on RaspberryPi.
-* Implemented MP3 player with web browser interface for home stereo system, using FreeBSD 3.4, Perl CGI scripts, and MySQL on a headless PC.
+* Implemented MP3 player with web browser interface for home stereo system, using FreeBSD 3.4, Perl CGI scripts, Apache, and MySQL on a headless PC.
 * Wrote a portable TCP portscanner, compatible with most Unix systems, Linux, Windows, and VMS.
   [Repository](https://github.com/coydog/drunkscan)